New & Used Ford Focus Electric: In Depth

 The Ford Focus Electric, launched in 2012 and essentially unchanged since then, is a low-volume, compact hatchback powered by a battery pack and an electric motor.
 All but indistinguishable from a conventional gasoline-powered Focus, it's sold only in a handful of locations, most prominently California.
 And while its specifications were competitive with those of the high-volume Nissan Leaf when it launched, improvements to the Leaf's battery range, charging capability, and other specs have put the Focus Electric somewhat behind the curve.

-The electric Focus is the only battery-electric car Ford sells anywhere in the world; it's also the company's most energy-efficient vehicle.
+The electric Focus is the only battery-electric car the automaker sells anywhere in the world; it's also the company's most energy-efficient vehicle.
 It's a variation of the gasoline Focus, built on the same assembly lines in Michigan.
 Like the newer Volkswagen e-Golf, it's an electric car for drivers who don't want the alternative powertrain to be noticed by the neighbors.
 Apart from the charging port on the left front fender and a couple of chrome "Electric" door badges, you'd never know by looking at it that the Focus Electric has no engine.

 Its powertrain is a 23-kilowatt-hour lithium-ion battery that sends electricity to a 107-kilowatt (143-horsepower) electric motor that drives the front wheels.
 That battery pack is liquid-cooled--unlike the Nissan Leaf battery, which is only air-cooled--which should make the Ford pack somewhat more resistant to temperature extremes.
 Its cells are supplier by LG Chem, which provides similar cells to GM for the Chevrolet Volt range-extended electric car--meaning Ford has benefited from GM's extensive cell test and development work.